meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Very strange: there have been signs that a varied diet is *worse* than a one-sided diet at building gut biodiversity! <http://www.sciencedaily.com/releases/2014/05/140528105252.htm>

+Read that again.
+More varied diet -> *less* varied gut flora.
+They propose it&rsquo;s because variation supports generalist species.

+So how should we eat?

 Should we be consistent with our diet, for a consistent flora?

 Should we follow different one-sided diets in sequence, to give different cultures a chance to shine and outcompete the others?
 Maybe that&rsquo;d cause an unending sequence of Herxheimer-like reactions (where you feel ill health because your previous gut flora is dying off).

 To pattern lifestyle after the Paleolithic, it&rsquo;s likely that they would have eaten different foods at different times of year.
 Stretching out your variation over a year would give you fewer problems with sudden dieoff.
 Above all, it seems, to keep diversity high, avoid supporting generalist species.
 That would mean different one-sided diets at different times, and no fruit in the winter.

+You&rsquo;d have periods with lots of oranges, then periods with lots of apples, then periods with lots of kiwis, and also sometimes periods with no plant matter at all.
+A lot of variation over the year, but not all at the same time.

 But is diversity important?
-Poor gut biodiversity, such as after a round of antibiotics, has been linked to diseases like SIBO (small intestinal bacterial overflow).
+Poor gut biodiversity, as you get after a round of antibiotics, has been linked to diseases like SIBO (small intestinal bacterial overflow), GERD (gastroesophageal reflux syndrome), IBS (irritable bowel syndrome) etc.  Adding to that, evidence is mounting in support of a &ldquo;gut-brain axis&rdquo;: good gut health, good mental health!

 <http://www.marksdailyapple.com/16-things-that-affect-your-gut-bacteria/>